joyreleased/pi-objectives/README.md

 ## PR1: Security Inventory Automation (PI-6 Epic)

-As a security analyst, there is a need to understand the libraries, components, and vulnerabilities running in AWS and see the results in a single view.
-The solution(s) should use cloud-native tooling wherever possible.
-If the capability can be delivered using AWS services, the they are preferred over any other external solution.
+A security analyst, like any sentry, does rounds for the sake of discovery and inspection to identify system vulnerabilties and mitigate attacks.
+Vulnerabilities surface in libraries and other components running in AWS and the analyst needs to inspect for these vulnerabilities and review the results reported in a single view.
+If this capability can be delivered using AWS services, then they are preferred over any other external solution.
+The solution(s) should leverage cloud-native tooling wherever possible.

 Use Case:
-log4j is vulnerable, which of our assets have it?
+Apache log4j is vulnerable, how do we identify which of our assets use log4j?

 Acceptance Criteria:
-single-view inventory of libraries, components and vulnerabilities
+Single-view inventory of libraries, components and other vulnerabilities

-Research potentional tooling in AWS for delivering this ask.
+Research potentional tooling in AWS for delivering this task.
 Inspector, SecurityHub, Config, SSM, OpsCenter, ECR

 Explore external tooling to understand non AWS offerings: